 A persona is a fictional representation of your target buyer.
-They are not real people but each persona description should be so complete that it feels like a real person.
+They are not real people, but each persona description should be so complete that it feels like a real person.

-Not every contact you engage with will have every attribute detailed in your target persona template; however, the closer they are to your ideal target persona, the faster the sale is likely to be because they are a bestfit target for your business product/service.
+Not every contact you engage with will have every attribute detailed in your target persona template; however, the closer they are to your ideal target persona, the faster the sale will likely be because they are a best-fit target for your business product/service.

-For each target buyer you now need to create a persona using the template overleaf.
-Make sure you complete every box in detail because you will be using the information to craft your messaging and plan your marketing campaigns further down the line.
+For each target buyer, you must create a persona using the template overleaf.
+Make sure you complete every box in detail because you will use the information to craft your messaging and plan your marketing campaigns further down the line.